CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives: Experiments and Analyses

-\textbf{RQ2: Do LLMs exhibit discomfort when making hard decisions?} Recall that in the \textit{Straightforward} category, characters strongly favor one value, so the \textit{discomfort} answer is ``No." In \textit{Swayed Contrast}, characters hold a priority but acknowledge both values, making ``Yes" the appropriate response.
+\textbf{RQ2: Can LLMs detect the discomfort humans experience when making hard decisions?} Recall that in the \textit{Straightforward} category, characters strongly favor one value, so the \textit{discomfort} answer is ``No." In \textit{Swayed Contrast}, characters hold a priority but acknowledge both values, making ``Yes" the appropriate response.
 We evaluate the \textit{discomfort} question for both categories. \textbf{Most models exhibit strong abilities in discomfort understanding}, with GPT-4o achieving the highest accuracy of 96.50 in the \textit{Straightforward} category, and GPT-5 reaching 98.61 in the \textit{Swayed Contrast} category.
 Further analysis of differences in \textit{discomfort} questions (Appendix~\ref{sec:res_dis}) reveal that \textit{Straightforward} characters, due to their extreme perspectives, prefer action over inaction.

 \textbf{RQ3: Can LLMs reason about value shifts?} We challenge LLMs to detect the existence of value change within the perspectives, using \textit{Half-Shift} and \textit{False-Shift} categories.
 Recall that {\textit{dynamic}} characters initially follow a single value-related rationale but experience a transformation in their value systems (Figure~\ref{fig:ex_and_cate}).
 Therefore, answering the previous question requires simpler reasoning than answering the current question.
 As anticipated, \textbf{we observe a consistent performance drop in the \textit{current} question across all models} (Wilcoxon test \citep{woolson2005wilcoxon}, $p<0.0001$), with the largest accuracy drop of 66.43 points for GPT-4o-mini and an average decrease of 42.95 points.
 These results suggest that models struggle to adapt to the updated values, possibly due to the incapability of detecting value change and grasping the associated complexity.